-Grant funding for the Racial Justice Initiative will continue and occur in phases.
-The deadline for the next phase is March 15, 2021.
-Applications that are submitted after one of the deadlines will be considered for the next phase, pending availability of funds and continuance of the initiative.
+Grant funding for the Racial Justice Initiative will occur in phases.
+The next deadline for the next phase is March 15, 2021 at 5:00 pm.
+Applications that are submitted after the deadlines will be considered for the next phase, pending availability of funds and continuance of the initiative.

 Submitting an Application

 If you're interested in applying, organizations may schedule a pre-submission conference here or email a letter of intent (LOI) to OSBF Grants Manager Tiffany Patterson at TPatterson@OSBF.net.